-Attention: This module is part of the so-called "orientation" examination according to §8 (1) of the examination regulation 2009.
-The examination for this module (including repetitions if necessary) must be passed until the end of the examination period of the third term in order not to be forced to drop out of the degree programme.
+Please note: This module is part of the so-called "orientation exam" according to sec.
+8 subsec.
+1 study and examination regulations.
+The exam has to be taken until the end of the second term and passed by the end of the third.